HOW you play with your toddler can have the greatest impact on your child’s language development.

-How to play with toddler...get down on the floor!
-Getting down on the floor means sitting, crawling, and rolling around on the floor.
+How to play with toddler: Get down on the floor!
+Getting down on the floor means sitting, crawling, and rolling around.
 Make sure you are on the same level as your child, not above.

-This may seem like an obvious one but many parents observe their children from a chair and make a comment here and there, instead of actually playing, laughing, and having fun with their child.
+This may seem like an obvious one but many parents observe their children from a chair and make a comment here and there, instead of actually playing, laughing, and having fun.

-I will mention this quite a bit throughout this website but there is good reason for it.
+I will mention this throughout this website but there is a good reason for it.

-At this age, children learn BEST when they are happily playing since it is meaningful and relevant.
-We all (children and adults) learn best when information is motivating, meaningful and relevant.
+At this age, children learn BEST when they are playing since it is meaningful and relevant.
+We all (children and adults) learn best when information is motivating, meaningful, and relevant.

 For example, a child will learn the word “dog” faster when he is at a park petting a dog, running after the dog, and calling for the dog.
 Looking at flashcards of a dog and repeating the word “dog” when your parents say ...."say dog" is not nearly as relevant or meaningful.

-Build learning into whatever your child is already HAPPILY doing by following their lead.
+Build learning into whatever your child is already HAPPILY doing by following his lead.

 Why Do This?
 As I explained above, toddlers learn faster from meaningful play in their natural environments.
 Also, when skills are learned this way, children retain the learned information better.

-How to play with toddler?
 Play imaginative games!
 Toys are just props.
-A block can be a block but it also can be an apple, rocket ship, or a house.
+A block can be a block but it also can be an apple, a rocket ship, or a house.
 Get creative!

 Get lost in the moment while playing.
 Don’t watch the clock or worry about getting dirty.
 Worry about having fun with your toddler!